-Cropping is a special attack (see Fig. 7.d for an example), and some researchers prefer to treat it as a geometric attack because its consequence is quite similar to the one caused by local deformations.
-Watermark repetition in different patches and indexing schemes seem to be the most efficient ways in order to resist cropping.
+Cropping is a special attack (see Fig. 7.d for an example), and some researchers prefer to regard it as a geometric attack because its consequence is quite similar to the one caused by local deformation.
+Watermark repetition in different patches and indexing schemes seem to be the most efficient ways to resist cropping.

-With regard to the other connectivity attacks (Fig. 7.e illustrates an example of simplification), the algorithms that take the average normal directions of groups of facets as primitives [25], [27], or the histogram-based algorithms [21], [22], are less sensitive.
+With regard to the other connectivity attacks (Fig. 7.e illustrates an example of simplification), the algorithms that take the average normal directions of groups of facets as primitives [25], [27], or the histogram-based algorithms [21], [22], seem less sensitive.
 These primitives approximately describe the mesh shape and thus are partly conserved after connectivity modification.
 Note that although the above histogram-based techniques are robust to mesh simplification, they remain vulnerable to non-uniform remeshing and subdivision.
-These attacks will seriously modify the distribution of these histograms and cause a failure of the watermark extraction.
+These attacks will seriously modify the distribution of these histograms and cause the failure of the watermark extraction.
 Other spatial techniques are less robust by reasons of both the geometric change of the primitives and the desynchronization problem.
-Constructing basis functions and calculating frequency coefficients in existing direct spectral analysis tools are either dependent on vertex order [34] or on mesh connectivity [32], [33].
-Similarly, the existing multiresolution analysis tools often suffer from connectivity restrictions, or are not robust enough to connectivity changes.
-Hence, to attain sufficient robustness for these methods, the authors usually recommend performing connectivity restoration before extraction.
-This restoration procedure can be considered a resampling of the extraction input mesh (objective mesh) so as to obtain the same connectivity configuration as the cover mesh [19], [32], [45] or the non-attacked stego-mesh [34] (reference mesh).
+The basis function construction and the frequency coefficients calculation in existing direct spectral analysis tools are either dependent on vertex order [31], [33], [34] or on mesh connectivity [31].
+Similarly, the existing multiresolution analysis tools often have connectivity restrictions, or are not robust enough to connectivity changes.
+Hence, to attain a sufficient robustness for these methods, the authors usually recommend processing connectivity restoration before extraction.
+This restoration procedure can be considered a resampling of the extraction input mesh (objective mesh) so as to obtain the same connectivity configuration as the cover mesh [19], [31], [44] or the non-attacked stego-mesh [33] (reference mesh).
 The task is to find, for each vertex in the reference mesh, a corresponding point on the surface of the objective mesh.
-This correspondence can be established by the nearest neighbor criterion [34], ray intersection [19], [32], or iterations targeting to minimize a particular cost function [45].
+This correspondence can be established by the nearest neighbor criterion [33], ray intersection [19], [31], or iterations targeting to minimize a particular cost function [44].